 The next step is to consider how you’ll express your business “traits” or individuality through your content, your marketing and all your communications.

 Need help expressing your company’s individuality?
 Original Ginger can guide you through, from brand discovery to content creation and branding implementation.
-Contact us at 778.298.1966 or fill out our contact form.
+Contact us for a free brand consultation.

 Source: Statistics for brands that are viewed as “human”.